CLIMB-TRE/onyx-extension/docs/gui/documentation/querying-data.md

 ![](../../img/published_date_results.png)

-As we can see, the dataset has been filtered to records with a `published_date` greater than `2025-01-01`.
+As we can see, the dataset has been filtered to return only records with a `published_date` greater than or equal to `2025-01-01`.

 !!! tip
     In this example, we have used the `gte` (greater than or equal) lookup for `published_date`.
 However, we could also use the `iso_year` lookup and set this to `2025` instead.